neel-prajapati/e-commerce/README.md

-# online-mobile-shopping
+# SmartShop Mobile Shopping
-A website for mobile shopping created using MERN stack.
+A web-app for mobile shopping created using MERN stack.